 Our filing shows that UPMC Chief Executive Officer and President Jeffrey A. Romoff received $3.933 million in cash compensation in Calendar Year 2011.
 This is less than Mr. Romoff’s Calendar Year 2010 cash compensation of $4.715.
 His Calendar Year 2009 cash compensation was $3.564 million.
 Other executives’ cash compensation for Calendar Year 2011 is also reported in the Fiscal Year 2012 IRS Form 990.

-Under the guidance of the UPMC Board of Directors and the leadership of Mr. Romoff and his executive team, UPMC has grown to an $10 billion integrated global health enterprise with nearly 60,000 employees, more than 20 hospitals, 400 outpatient sites and doctors’ offices, a 2.1-million-member health insurance division, and commercial and international ventures.
+Under the guidance of the UPMC Board of Directors and the leadership of Mr. Romoff and his executive team, UPMC has grown to an $10 billion integrated global health enterprise with more than 60,000 employees, more than 20 hospitals, 400 outpatient sites and doctors’ offices, a 2.1-million-member health insurance division, and commercial and international ventures.

 In Fiscal Year 2013, UPMC contributed to the good health of the region by providing uncompensated care, support for research and education, community services and charitable contributions valued at $887 million.
 UPMC also serves as a unique catalyst for transforming the economy of western Pennsylvania into one based on medicine, research, education and technology.